-I recently completed my doctorate in special education and a master’s in instructional technology from the University of South Florida (USF), and while I pursued my graduate studies I worked for the Florida Center for Instructional Technology (FCIT) at USF.
+I have a doctorate in special education and a master’s in instructional technology from the University of South Florida (USF), and while I pursued my graduate studies I worked for the Florida Center for Instructional Technology (FCIT) at USF.
 At FCIT, I had the privilege of being on the staff for both the Laptop Initiative and the iTeach Initiative, two programs that provide training and support on Apple Technologies to faculty and students in the USF College of Education.
-I was also the project manager Tech Ease for All, a collection of free assistive technology and web accessibility tutorials for teachers.
+I was also the project manager for Tech Ease for All, a collection of free assistive technology and web accessibility tutorials for teachers.

 In recognition of my accomplishments in the field of educational technology, in 2009 I was one of 52 educators in the U.S. selected to join the 2009 class of the Apple Distinguished Educator (ADE)Program.
 ADEs are a select group of K-12 and higher education professionals with an identified expertise in educational technology.
 I am also a Google in Education Certified Innovator (formerly Google Certified Teacher) and I currently serve as the Professional Learning Chair of the Inclusive Learning Network of the International Society for Technology in Education (ISTE).